loopbackio/loopback.io/pages/en/lb2/Connect-your-API-to-a-data-source.md

 This will save some test data to the data source.

 {% include note.html content="

-The boot script containing the automigration command will run _each time_ you run your application.
-Since [`automigrate()`](http://apidocs.strongloop.com/loopback-datasource-juggler/#datasource-prototype-automigrate) first drops tables before trying to create new ones, it won't create duplicate tables.
+The boot script containing the auto-migration command will run _each time_ you run your application.
+Since [`automigrate()`](http://apidocs.strongloop.com/loopback-datasource-juggler/#datasource-prototype-automigrate) first drops tables before trying to create new ones, it won't create duplicate tables." %}

-" %}

 Now run the application: